 #GoPlayHsv – Parks & Recreation Month

-In celebration of National Parks & Recreation Month, the City of Huntsville has launched a new campaign – #GoPlayHsv.
+In celebration of National Parks & Recreation Month, the City of Huntsville will be sharing events, activities and more, encouraging you to #GoPlayHsv.
 To keep things simple, we’ve compiled all the information you need to know about the month-long celebration, how to participate, special updates and why we’re celebrating in the first place.

 Whether you are a mom interested in activities for the kids, a recent graduate looking for more outdoor exercise options or a retiree wanting to meet new people, you can find what you need from the City’s parks and recreation offerings.

 Play in our parks.
 Get your play on by joining an athletic league.
 Prepare yourself for play by using your neighborhood rec center’s exercise equipment or taking part in a Zumba class.
 Whatever your play preference is, we have on request: Go play, Huntsville.

 Are you up for the challenge?
 Mayor Battle has proclaimed July 2019 Parks & Recreation month in the Rocket City, and we’re celebrating by challenging Huntsville residents and visitors to take advantage of the City’s parks and recreation offerings every day in July.

 Weekly challenge prompts will challenge you to try something new-or recreate one of your favorite activities.

 For every new week, there is a new challenge.
 Whether it’s taking a selfie at Concerts in the Park in Big Spring Park West or videoing your furry friend at one of the City’s Dog Spots, a challenge awaits for everyone.

 Week 1: All about events – Tell us your favorite events or activities to enjoy in Huntsville parks or recreation spaces.